Evidence from a million minutes of sales coaching contradicts some common beliefs about sales performance, write Nicholas AC Read and Ben Laker

 In a significant international study, regular coaching sessions with salespeople and their managers were run over a two-year period.
-The goal was to focus on a specific skill, coach the seller to master it, then track its impact.
+The goal was to focus on a specific skill, offer more tactical training options, coach the seller to master it, then track its impact.
 After a million minutes of coaching and analysis, a statistically significant milestone was achieved and variations no longer appeared in the data.
 The study bust six common sales myths.

 Myth 1: You can’t coach every skill

 A list of popular selling skills was drawn from books, competency maps and job descriptions.
 These amounted to a somewhat daunting 172.
 Such a broad catalogue was understandably deemed too unwieldy to coach, so the researchers applied four filters.
 These were:

 1 The skills had to be observable in a straight business-to-business sale – this was not a test of behind-the-scenes prospecting or follow-up work

 2 The skills had to be relevant in 70% of sales situations – not outliers pertinent only to a handful of situations and industries

 3 They had to be accessible to the masses – and be personality independent

 4 They should be seen to demonstrably advance the sale

 The giant list of 172 skills distilled to 18 observable, coachable skills with high impact.
 The research team dubbed this discovery ‘SalesDNA’.
 So you don’t need to coach every skill – only the ones that matter (see Figure 1).

 Myth 2: Training improves skills